 Alexander is an accomplished practitioner across the full range of personal injury disputes.
 He appears regularly in trials and applications on all tracks.
 These includes disputes pertaining to both liability and quantum, including those involving complex road traffic collisions, as well as claims involving credit hire and subrogation.
 He is also regularly instructed to advise on liability and quantum, and to draft pleadings.

 Alexander is frequently instructed in cases involving credit hire disputes, and has a thorough and up-to-date knowledge of this field.
 In particular, he appeared in “Leite v Adamietz,” Lambeth CC, a case reported in Westlaw on the sufficiency of evidence in establishing the need for a credit hire vehicle.

 Alexander is frequently instructed in cases involving allegations of fraud in personal injury road traffic disputes.
-This coincides with his work for the Serious Fraud Office (SFO) in which he has been instructed to advise on disclosure on large scale fraud and bribery and corruption cases.

 Access Disputes Committee Hearing Chair, 2020 – 2022 – for the resolution of railway access disputes.